- 1. The Requirement

 - Minimal (1).

-- Technical - Minimum reduction, same approach retained.
+- Technical - Minimum reduction, the same approach retained.

 - Schedule - Additional activities required, able to meet need dates.